runtimeverification/michelson-semantics/michelson-config.md

   imports DOMAINS
 ```

 The `<k>` cell is the main cell of a K semantics, and initially includes the program passed to krun from the command line, parsed according to the grammar described in the MICHELSON-SYNTAX, and preprocessed by a number of macro rules (which are automatically applied on the parsed AST before any other rules can apply).
+While initially the `<k>` cell will contain the entire contract,

+# I guess you mean "entire code of the contract"

-While initially the `<k>` cell will contain the entire contract, rule execution will modify its contents and, in case of a normal execution, eventually reduce it to `.K` - an empty cell.
+rule execution will modify its contents and, in case of a normal execution, eventually reduce it to `.K` - an empty cell.

 ```k
   configuration <michelsonTop>
                   <k> $PGM:Pgm </k>
 ```

-The `<stack>` cell contains the data on the stack of the current michelson program, and is initially empty.
+The `<stack>` cell contains the data on the stack of the current Michelson program, and is initially empty.
 The initial contract loader rules will populate it before handing over control to the contract execution rules by loading the code in the `contract` group (or `code`, in the event of a unit test).
 Its initial value in the case of a full contract execution will be a pair of the parameter and storage values passed to the contract through the `parameter_value` and `storage_value` applications.

 ```k
                   <stack> .K </stack>